Fair Trade - Rimdin Designs

 All products sold are individually assessed by staff, and each artisan is paid according to Sierra Leonean fair market value.

 Accessible Hope International staff work directly with the women’s cooperative to regulate prices for each item and to ensure each woman makes at least 25-50% profit per product.
 Accessible Hope International purchases fair trade items up front and then sells them in the U.S to generate income for the ministry.
-All Fair Trade Initiative revenue is put back into wholistic development programming for women with disabilities in West Africa.
+All Fair Trade Initiative revenue is put back into wholistic development programming for women with disabilities in Sierra Leone.